Department of Physics and Astronomy

 Financial Assistance

 Successful applicants to our Ph.D. program typically receive an offer of admission including an assistantship and tuition waiver.
-For some programs, such as the PSM-Photovoltaics, assistantships are limited and therefore very competitive.
-In addition, the Department offers a limited number of Stipend Enhancement awards to highly-qualified applicants to either doctoral or masters level programs.
+For some programs, such as the M.S. degree including the Professional Science Masters in Photovoltaics (PSM-PV), assistantships are extremely limited and therefore unlikely.
 Complete information is available on our Financial Assistance page.
+For self-paying or employer-sponsored students, please note that a table has been compiled showing Graduate Tuition and Fees.